cmuchina3/nba-stats-1947-present-curated/README.md

 This file supports transparency and reproducibility.

 ### /metadata/datacite-metadata.xml
-Structured metadata file created using the DataCite Metadata Schema.
+Structured metadata file created using the DataCite Metadata Schema, used CoPilot to help complete this.

 Includes:
 - Creator(s)